Richard Lonsdale: Lonsdale Force

 Although many of the men were asleep, the speech put new strength and hope into the men who heard it.
-Lonsdale took command of the parachute battalions in the sector, while Thompson took charge of the artillery, South Staffords and Glider Pilots.
+Lonsdale took command of the parachute battalions in the sector, while Thompson took charge of the artillery, South Staffords and Glider pilots.
 However, on 21 September Thompson was injured by mortar fire and Lonsdale took overall command of the sector, which was renamed Lonsdale Force.
 For several days they fought off determined German attacks in their sector, usually minor infantry encounters.
 On many mornings Royal Artillery units from XXX Corps, south of the river, laid barrages just forward of the force's positions to disrupt any enemy buildups, on one occasion accidentally shelling their own men.
 On the morning of Monday 25 September, Urquhart agreed to withdraw his division south of the river, but he would have to wait until nightfall.
 It was on this day that the Germans made their most significant gains, breaking through the British perimeter at the northern end of Lonsdale Force's sector and sweeping south to the South Staffords positions.
 The German forces succeeded in overrunning several artillery positions before being forced back.
 The 1st Airborne withdrew that night, although Lonsdale force were amongst the last to fall back to the river after waiting for the units further north to fall back past them.
 Nevertheless, they were at the back of the queues to cross the river and many men were left behind.
 Lonsdale saw as many men over as possible before he left.
 No boats were running by the time he came to leave and so he swam the river, a task made more difficult by his injuries.

 For his conduct during the battle, Lonsdale was awarded a Bar to the DSO on 9 November 1944.
 His citation read:

 In 1945 several hundred survivors from the battle had the opportunity to take part in the film Theirs is the Glory, recounting the events at Arnhem.
 Lonsdale portrayed himself in the film, and once again delivered his rousing speech in the church.

 Later life

 Lonsdale later commanded an amalgamated force of the 3rd and 11th Parachute battalions and saw service in Palestine, being promoted to lieutenant colonel.
 In 1946 he transferred from the Parachute Regiment and served with the King's African Rifles for a time in Uganda, and then left the British Army.

-He remained in Africa for several years, entering the wine trade, and then returned to the United Kingdom living in Jersey, the Isle of Man and Bath.
-He died on 23 November 1988, at the age of 74.
+He remained in Africa for several years, entering the wine trade, and then returned to the United Kingdom living in Jersey, the Isle of Man and Bath, Somerset.
+He died on 23 November 1988, just a few weeks away from his 75th birthday.
 He is buried in Aldershot Military Cemetery.